geoschem/gcpy/docs/source/Regridding.rst

       Default value: '0x0'

-There is now only one dimension format available for regridding files using the :code:`gcpy.file_regrid` method: :literal:`classic`.
+There is now only one grid format supported for regridding files using the :code:`gcpy.file_regrid` method: :literal:`classic`.
 You must specify :literal:`classic` as the value of both :code:`dim_format_in` and :code:`dim_format_out`, as well as specifying a resolution as the value of